Starting October 1

 Professional Educators of Iowa (PEI) Teacher of Tomorrow (Due April 1, 2021)This scholarship is for any Iowa high school senior aspiring to teach and will be awarded on the basis of the student’s career goal as an educator, academic record, accomplishments, and community involvement.
 Interested students should submit: Official transcript, a letter of recommendation from a teacher, essay explaining why they want to be a teacher, Bio on accomplishments and community services, current photo of applicant suitable for publication.
 The award will be paid directly to the post-secondary institution of choice upon successful completion of the first semester.

-Robert D. Blue Scholarship (Due May 10, 2021) The applicant must be an Iowa resident planning to attend an Iowa college/university during the 2021-2022 school year.
+Robert D. Blue Scholarship (Due May 10, 2021) ( suspended for the 2021-2022 school year) The applicant must be an Iowa resident planning to attend an Iowa college/university during the 2021-2022 school year.
 The applicant can be a current high school senior or someone already enrolled in a college/university.

 Robert Smiley Scholarship (Due March 22, 2021) is for senior girls enrolled full-time in a public or private Iowa high school.
 The recipient must have a minimum 2.5 GPA (4.0 scale).
 Each high school is limited to one nomination.
 The local school shall determine how the nominee is selected.
 She must also have lettered in one varsity sport sponsored by the IGHSAU each year of high school.
 Accompanying the scholarship application must be a letter of recommendation from a school faculty member or administrator AND a 200-word essay by the nominee describing adversity she faced and/or overcame to make her the person she is today.
 There was a special place in Bob’s heart for the underdog, because of this there will be extra attention given to the application showing a specific need.
 The value of the Robert Smiley Scholarship is $1000 to be used to pay expenses billed by the Iowa college or university of her choice.